cardano-scaling/hydra/hydra-cluster/README.md

 Note that if it's present in the environment, benchnark executable will gather basic system-level statistics about the RAM, CPU, and network bandwidth used.
 The `plot.sh` script then displays those alongside tx confirmation time in a single graph.

-The benchmark can be run in two modes corresponding to two different commands:
+The benchmark can be run in three modes:

-* `single`: Runs a single _dataset_ either freshly generated in some temporary directory or pre-existing.
-This is useful to either generate data or to run experiments.
+* `single`: Generate a single _dataset_ and runs the benchmark with it.
-* `datasets`: Runs one or more preexisting _datasets_ in sequence and collect their results in a single markdown formatted file.
+* `datasets`: Runs one or more pre-existing _datasets_ in sequence and collect their results in a single markdown formatted file.
 This is useful to track the evolution of hydra-node's performance over some well-known datasets over time and produce a human-readable summary.

-Check out `cabal bench --benchmark-options --help` for more details.

-# Network Testing

-The benchmark can be also run over the running `demo` hydra-cluster, using `cabal bench` and produces a `results.csv` file in a work directory.
-Same as for benchmarks results, you can use the `bench/plot.sh` script to plot the transaction confirmation times.

-To run the benchmark in this mode, the command is:
-* `demo`: Runs a single _dataset_ freshly generated and collects its results in a markdown formatted file.
-The purpose of this setup is to facilitate a variaty of network-resiliance scenarios, such as packet loss or node failures.
-This is useful to prove the robustness and performance of the hydra-node's network over time and produce a human-readable summary.

-For instance, we make use of this in our [CI](https://github.com/cardano-scaling/hydra/blob/master/.github/workflows/network-test.yaml) to keep track for scenarios that we care about.
+* `demo`: Generates transactions against an already running network of cardano and hydra nodes.
+This can serve as a workload when testing network-resiliance scenarios, such as packet loss or node failures.
+See [this CI workflow](https://github.com/cardano-scaling/hydra/blob/master/.github/workflows/network-test.yaml) for how it is used.